- Blog

 - Do you plan to grow in the next 12 months?

-- Does only one person in your company fully understand how the critical Excel works?
+- Does only one person fully understand how the critical Excel works?

 Interpretation:

-- 0-2 "Yes" answers: Excel may still work adequately for your case
+- 0-2 "Yes" answers: Excel still works for your case

 Real case: Disrover